hyperhyperspace/hhs3-ts/modules/dag/README.md

 DAG entries are composed by a payload, a metadata section (not included in the hash) and a header (computed automatically, includes the predecessor entries).

-To crate a DAGs, do as follows:
+To crate DAGs, do as follows:

 ```typescript
 // DAG with flat indexing